luloxi/PunkSociety/README.md

 ### Social

 - **Profile creation with web2.5 login** (Twitter, Instagram, Google, etc).
 Linked wallet could be with account abstraction or creating a wallet from scratch, TBD
-- **Remixing feature for NFTs**, where the creator receives a % of the royalties of the remix
 - **Notification system** for increasing engagement (customizable and ideally with email or mobile notifications)
 - **Direct Messaging system** for artists and collectors
 - Ability to **make your own group/community**
-- **Guided Onboarding**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with blockchain or Web3 concepts.
-- **Educational Content**: Tutorials or content to explain Web3 concepts, NFT minting, and royalties can improve user adoption.
+- **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.

 # Completed product description